yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 ## 2. Preprocessor

-The infix2postfix tool includes a powerful preprocessor that runs before the source code is parsed.
+The compiler includes a powerful preprocessor that runs before the source code is parsed.
 It supports macro definitions, conditional compilation, and compile-time expression evaluation, enabling advanced code organization and configuration.

 ### 2.1.
 Overview